typedclojure/core.typed-dev/README.md

 Run `./script/git/clone-all.sh` to clone all core.typed repos into the current directory.

+Note: if the cloning script hangs, try manually cloning a repository from GitHub using SSH for manual fingerprint validation.

 Run `./script/git/checkout-branch.sh BRANCH` to checkout a worktree of each core.typed repo to the git branch `BRANCH` in the `branches/BRANCH` directory.